-Apple Reports Strong Forecast Amid High iPhone and Mac Demand, Supply Constraints Persist
+Apple Reports Strong Forecast Amid High Demand and Mac Supply Constraints

 Key Facts

-- Apple projected revenue growth between 14% and 17% for the current quarter, surpassing analysts' estimates.
+- Apple projected revenue growth of 14% to 17% for the current quarter, surpassing analysts' expectations.

-- Executives cited booming demand for iPhones and Macs as key drivers of the company's improved guidance.
+- Executives cited booming demand for iPhones and Macs, particularly the new MacBook Neo.

-- Apple's stock price rose following the earnings announcement and strong revenue guidance.
+- Apple's stock price rose following the earnings report and strong revenue guidance.

 What Happened